frou/ocaml-docset/README.md

 This is an alternative [Dash](https://kapeli.com/dash) docset for the [OCaml](https://ocaml.org) language and its standard-library.

 <!-- @todo Use the stock docset again to remind myself of what it does and doesn't have -->
-Compared to Dash's official docset for OCaml, this one:
+Compared to Dash's official docset for OCaml[^1], this one:

 * [Is more up-to-date](https://github.com/frou/ocaml-docset/blob/master/Makefile#L1).
 * Has better accuracy, in terms of which identifiers are successfully indexed and how they are categorized.